paulrobello/parllama/README.md

 ## What's new

 ### v0.2.6
-* Added chat history panel to chat page
+* Added chat history panel and management to chat page

 ### v0.2.51
 * Fix missing dependency in package